jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     still running.
 It can be awoken (made visible) by executing
     `jgmenu_run`.

-If you do not use tint2 or if you wish to override some of its
+If you wish to override any default settings, you can create a
-settings, you can create a config file by running:
+config file by running:

     jgmenu init